top of page

 How Much Do Floating Solar Panels Cost?

 The cost of floating solar farms varies depending on numerous factors, including the cost of anchoring systems, transmission infrastructure, real estate leases, labor, and system capacity.
-For example, the Saemangeum project is estimated to cost $3.82 billion, and the smaller floating solar farm on the Narmada River costs $4.1 million.
+For example, the Saemangeum floatovoltaics project is estimated to cost $3.82 billion, and the smaller floating solar farm on the Narmada River costs $4.1 million.

 Some more experimental projects, such as the Dutch project in the North Sea, are still in the pilot phase.
 Thus, floatovoltaics are much more expensive per MW because they are smaller in scale and require more research.